Blog

 This is also where you start to see how much time and effort your project will take.
 Traditionally, building even a simple web app was a multi-month affair.
 But that's changing fast.

-As you map out your app, it's helpful to get a realistic sense of timelines.
-Here's a look at how long it typically takes to build a web app the old way versus using modern AI-assisted platforms like CatDoes.
+As you map out your app, it's helpful to get a realistic sense of timelines for creating a web app.
+Here's a look at how long it typically takes with the traditional approach versus using modern AI-assisted platforms like CatDoes.

-The market for web applications is exploding, projected to hit $167.1 billion by 2030, and this growth is driven by the demand for faster, more efficient ways to build.
+The market for web applications is projected to hit $167.1 billion by 2030, driven by the demand for faster, more efficient ways to build.
 While a traditional path can take 2-3 months for even a basic app, AI platforms are making it possible to launch in weeks.

 Designing an Intuitive User-Centric Experience